ghqor25/aws-cdk-tester/README.md

 It offers optional properties, logGroup(Log test result automatically in each test), \
 snsTopic(Publish when test done), \
-snsTopicWhenError(Publish when test could not finished because of an Error(ex.
+snsTopicWhenError(Publish when test could not finished because of an error(ex.
 TIMED_OUT)).

 ```
 new TestOnEvent(this, 'TestOnEvent', {